 What used to be known for their whites-only burlesque shows in the twenties, the Apollo Theater in Harlem is now known worldwide for its jazz, soul and blues concerts.
-The Apollo Theater began the career of many stars, such as Duke Ellington, Louis Armstrong and Count Basie.
+The Apollo Theater is starting point for many of the biggest stars in Jazz, such as Duke Ellington, Louis Armstrong and Count Basie.

 It was also the big stage of many Motown artists like Diana Ross, the Jackson 5 and the Supremes and home to soul musicians like Marvin Gaye and James Brown.
 Brown was even laid out in the Apollo after his death in 2006.